ScottMorris/twitter-video-generator/README.md

 In this filter the [] items represent named variables of data used in the filter chain.
 They can be used to pick a part parts of the input, as well as define intermediate components and output streams

-Here is a sample, from the Stack Overflow solution, that illistrates the effect, [https://www.youtube.com/watch?v=CgZsDLfzrTs](https://www.youtube.com/watch?v=CgZsDLfzrTs).
+Here is a sample, from the Stack Overflow solution, that illustrates the effect, [https://www.youtube.com/watch?v=CgZsDLfzrTs](https://www.youtube.com/watch?v=CgZsDLfzrTs).

 ### Odd Shaped Videos